Best electric scooters for kids in 2024: A buying guide for parents

 Range could be better

-If you want to give your kid a taste of what it's like to ride a dirtbike, the Droyd Blipper is a good place to start.
+If you want to give your kid a taste of what it's like to ride a dirt bike, the Droyd Blipper is a good place to start.
 This fun little ride has 16-inch tires and a 250W motor to give them a safe, but enjoyable time as they rip around the block.

-While the Blipper doesn't have any suspension, its large tires and padded seat should give them enough comfort as they ride over bumps and holes.
+While the Blipper doesn't have any suspension, its large tires and padded seat offered our kid plenty of comfort as he rode over bumps and holes — or maybe he was enjoying himself so much that he didn't notice.
 And, with a top speed of 12.5 miles per hour, they won't be going so fast as to be dangerous — not that they shouldn't wear a helmet.
-Our only quibble with the Blipper is that its battery ran out too quickly, which goes to show you how much fun our test rider was having.

 Read our full Droyd Blipper review.